petrovicstefanrs/30_seconds_of_knowledge/README.md

 ###### Contributors

-A big THANK YOU to these wonderfull people!
+A big THANK YOU to these wonderful people!

 | Avatar                                                                                              | Name               | Github Profile                                   | Website                                 |
 | --------------------------------------------------------------------------------------------------- | ------------------ | ------------------------------------------------ | --------------------------------------- |